Fr. Dennis Rigney – Diocese of Allentown

 In 2002, another woman reported to the Diocese of Allentown that she was sexually abused by Rigney as a 9 or 10 year old girl in 1966 or 1967.
 Her sister later told her that Rigney had done the same to her.
 The abuse is alleged to have occurred at St. Peter’s in Reading, when he took the sisters on a trip to the river to waterski.

 Less than two weeks later, Rigney asked the Bishop of Allentown for early retirement, citing medical issues.
-He is alive, according to the Diocese of Allentown’s August 2018 list of credibly accused perpetrators.
-He is believed to be residing in Allentown, Pennsylvania.
+He is listed on the Diocese of Allentown’s August 2018 list of credibly accused perpetrators.
+Dennis Rigney passed away at age 83 on March 7, 2024 at Geisinger St. Luke’s Hospital.